divanshu-netizen/SBDB_Asteriod_API/README.md

 # Prerequisites
 Docker should be installed and running

-# Cloning the Repo from Guthbub
+# Cloning the Repo from Githbub
 ```
 git clone https://github.com/divanshu-netizen/SBDB_Asteriod_API.git
 ```